haekb/nolf1-modernizer/readme.md

 The goal of NOLF Modernizer is to help fix some long standing bugs, and update some more outdated features of the game.

-This project is heavily WIP.
+This project is a work in progress.

 ## Features
  - Cap framerate during menus and gameplay to 60fps
  - Fixed the mouse stutter
  - Optimized some fill rendering
+ - Fixed slow text rendering

 ## Building
 You can now compile it using Visual Studio 2017, thanks to the NOLF2's sdk including some key files.
 They're all included and ready to compile.